AMERICAN CULTURE REPORTER

 Finally Seeing of Montreal of Athens in Athens:

-Here at 40 Watt Club clad in various vivid drag outfits, one I found rather eccentric-grandmotherly, he lived up to and beyond the promise of weirdness of past of Montreal shows I’d seen and of the act’s cartoony music videos and merch – often designed by Kevin’s brother David Barnes.
+It was good to see more of the expressive vivaciousness back.
+Here at 40 Watt Club clad in various vivid drag outfits, one I found rather eccentric-grandmotherly, Kevin lived up to and beyond the promise of weirdness of past of Montreal shows I’d seen and of the act’s cartoony music videos and march, designed by Kevin’s brother David Barnes.

 MGMT and the Myspace Generation: